 - Lease payments on the vehicle, if any

-In both cases, there is a need to divide the expenses between personal and business expense.
+In both cases, there is a need to divide the expenses between personal and business expenses.
 An individual can only claim expenses on cars, including for auto repairs, if they have been used for business purposes.

 Compared to the actual expenses method, choosing the standard mileage rate comes with several limitations or restrictions.
 For example, once it was chosen and clearly stated on the individual’s tax return, it is irrevocable, at least until the following tax year.
-Any amendments of the return within the year will also have to follow this method, even if the individual wants to switch to using the actual expenses.
+Any amendments to the return within the year will also have to follow this method, even if the individual wants to switch to using the actual expenses.

 Experts recommend that owners of new vehicles go for the standard mileage rate method during the first year that they use their car for business purposes.
-In the succeeding years, it would be up to the individual whether he wants to switch to using the actual expenses, or stick to the standard mileage rate.
+In the succeeding years, it would be up to the individual whether he wants to switch to using the actual expenses or stick to the standard mileage rate.

 Clearly, the simpler option would be using the actual expenses, provided you have documentation (e.g. receipts, toll tickets) to back it up.
 It also has the advantage of letting the taxpayer have his expenses for car repairs as a deduction.
 This method is also more advantageous for those who drive only a few business miles.